MicrosoftDocs/msix-docs/msix-src/desktop/msix-packaging-extension.md

 The *MSIX Packaging* Extension is an Azure DevOps extension which helps build, package and sign Windows apps using the MSIX package format.

 CI/CD workflows have become an integral part of the development process to improve efficiency and quality while reducing cost and time to market.
-Microsoft's CI/CD solution Azure DevOps Pipelines is widely adopted and popular, but the current process of integrating build and deployment workflows for apps that need to be packaged as MSIX into Azure Pipelines by using YAML files is tedious, specifically for people that are not Azure Pipelines or MSIX experts.
-This Azure DevOps extension offers a straightforward, intuitive and UI based solution making it easier to automate build and deployment process for apps being packaged as MSIX, and for apps with existing CI/CD workflows to move to MSIX without disrupting their build and deployment mechanisms.
+Microsoft's CI/CD solution Azure DevOps Pipelines is widely adopted and popular, but the current process of integrating build and deployment workflows for apps that need to be packaged as MSIX into Azure Pipelines is tedious, specifically for people that are not Azure Pipelines or MSIX experts.
+This Azure DevOps extension offers a straightforward and intuitive solution making it easier to automate build and deployment process for apps being packaged as MSIX, and for apps with existing CI/CD workflows to move to MSIX without disrupting their build and deployment mechanisms.

 The *MSIX Packaging* Extension contains the following tasks that you can use to custom build your pipeline according to your requirements: